Migrations

 • Making a column NOT NULL after creation (YDB can only drop NOT NULL, not add it; the column keeps its current nullability).

-• Default value changes are a no-op (defaults are applied by Django, not stored in YDB).
+• Default-value changes (defaults are applied by Django, not stored in YDB), so new rows still get the new default.

 Relations and many-to-many